On Minimal Achievable Quotas in Multiwinner Voting: Introduction

-This phenomenon extends to all fairness axioms that are defined with respect to these static quota requirements.
+This phenomenon extends to all fairness axioms defined in relation to these static quota requirements.
 Even the core is not immune to this issue.\footnote{For a formal definition, consider the paper by \citet{peters2021market}.} \Cref{fig:core_drawbacks_simple_example} illustrates an example in which the committee $\{c_1,c_2,c_3\}$ belongs to the core, even though voters $5$–$12$ remain unrepresented.
 The three voters supporting $c_4$ once again fall short of the quota and can therefore not form a valid deviating coalition.